lanl/MF-LBM/README.md

   ./compile.sh
   ./a.out
   ```
-  This example reads in the processed wall array file [rock_sample_wall_array_processed](https://github.com/lanl/MF-LBM-extFiles/tree/main/geometry_files/sample_rock_geometry_wallarray), computes the normal directions of all solid boundary nodes and stores the boundary information in binary format that can be used in the main flow simulation code.
-Read  [compile.sh](preprocessing/3.wall_boundary_preprocess/compile.sh) for compiler information (extremely important) for this example.
+  This example reads in the processed wall array file [rock_sample_wall_array_processed](https://github.com/lanl/MF-LBM-extFiles/tree/main/geometry_files/sample_rock_geometry_wallarray), computes the normal directions of the solid surface on all solid boundary nodes and stores the boundary information in binary format which can be later loaded into the main flow simulation program.
+Read  [compile.sh](preprocessing/3.wall_boundary_preprocess/compile.sh) for the compiler information (extremely important) for this example.
 The same boundary info calculation can be completed in the main flow simulation code ([Geometry_preprocessing.F90](multiphase_3D/0.src/Boundary_multiphase_outlet.F90)).
-However, it is recommended to perform the boundary info calculation before the main simulation and load the boundary info from external file to the main simulation, when the rock sample is relatively large.
+However, when the rock sample is relatively large, it is recommended to perform the boundary info calculation before the main simulation and load the boundary info from the external file into the main simulation.

 ### The main simulation code
 Check out [template-simulation_control.txt](multiphase_3D/run_template/template-config.sh) for more information regarding simulation control.
-The units used in the simulation control file are all lattice unit.
-One can control capillary number, contact angle, absolute values of surface tension and viscosities to link the simulation with physical system.
+The units used in the simulation control file are all lattice units.
+One can control capillary number, contact angle, absolute values of surface tension and viscosities to link the simulation with a physical system.
 In particular, the absolute values of surface tension and viscosities will affect Reynolds number even when the capillary number is fixed.
 The Ohnesorge number is recommended to control the parameters when inertial effects are not negligible [2].

 * [`Contact angle measurement`](test_suites/3D_simulation/1.drop_attached_wall)
    ```sh